Expensify/App/docs/articles/expensify-classic/manage-employees-and-report-approvals/removing-users.md

 ---
-title: Coming Soon
+title: Remove a Workspace Member
-description: Coming Soon
+description: How to remove a member from a Workspace in Expensify
 ---

 Removing a member from a workspace disables their ability to use the workspace.
 Please note that it does not delete their account or deactivate the Expensify Card.